© Therese Rodin

 A large neck girth and a short and wide skull have shown correlation with BOAS as well.
 In addition, Liu et al. found that the sex affected BOAS since the Pug bitches in their study had 5.35 times higher risk for clinically relevant BOAS (Liu et al. 2017: 5).

 The researchers in Cambridge have also developed an exercise test where the dog runs 6–7 km per hour for three minutes.
 Immediately after the exercise, respiratory patterns, respiratory sounds, etc. are examined.
-You can look at their form for the test here: (Cambridge Pug grading system 2018).
-This test is also used at the Tierklinik Hofheim in Germany, for examination of Pugs regarding BOAS.
+The test is designed to allow veterinarians who do not have access to the WBBP to perform an exercise test, and the form used is accompanied by instructions to the performing veterinarian.
+You can look at the test form here: Cambridge Pug grading system 2018.
+This test is among others used by the Tierklinik Hofheim in Germany, for examination of Pugs regarding BOAS.
+Also several kennel clubs under FCI have begun to use the test.

 It is important to note that exercise tests, such as with the plethysmography or by walking or running, provide information about BOAS in terms of function.
 A dog that has good function can still have aberrations in the airways that are due to BOAS.
 As mentioned earlier, it is likely that more or less all Pugs have BOAS, and that applies to the findings found with endoscope and/or CT scan, while exercise tests can more often “clear” a Pug from BOAS.

-Goal: No Pug shall have more than mild BOAS at an exercise test designed by specialists and tested by certified testers.
+Goal: No Pug shall have more than mild BOAS (BOAS I) at an exercise test designed by specialists and tested by certified testers.
+(See the degrees of BOAS in the table below.)

-Although the Pug genes will affect the length of the muzzle and shorten it, we are optimistic about the possibility to lengthen the Pug’s nose.
-There are likely to be several, possibly many, genes involved in the shortening of the muzzle and we believe that through careful selection, including the addition of a donor breed, it is possible to gradually and safely lengthen the Pug’s skull and muzzle.
+The Standard Pug genes are coded for a very short muzzle, but we see from the breeding of the Old German Pug and Retro Pug breeders that it is possible to lengthen the Pug’s nose.
+There are likely to be several, possibly many, genes involved in the shortening of the muzzle and careful selection, including the addition of a donor breed, makes it possible to gradually and safely lengthen the Pug’s skull and muzzle.

 We also need to consider the stenosis of the nostrils and preferably let the Pugs with open and mildly stenotic nostrils be used in breeding.
 A Pug with moderate stenosis should only bred with if it does not have clinically relevant BOAS.
 Also, the shape of the skull is important, and there we need to aim for a skull that is more long than wide.
-(See more about this in the longer version of BOAS.)
 If Liu et al:s observation is correct, that bitches run a much higher risk of developing BOAS, it is important to strive even more away from the brachycephalic form in the bitches.

-Pugs that are used in breeding may have at most BOAS I according to the table below.
+In our opinion, Pugs that are used in breeding may have at most BOAS I according to the table below.
 It is often possible to judge at the age of one year how the airways will look like in the adult Pug; at that age, the symptoms of BOAS are usually present which may become more severe due to air resistance.
-To have a margin, BOAS should first be measured at 18 to 24 months of age.
+To have a margin, BOAS should earliest be measured at 15 months of age.

 Through a strategy that takes into account all parts of what has been mentioned above; CFR, nostrils, BOAS exercise test, skull shape and donor breed, we believe that we have great conditions for breeding healthy, sound Pugs with free airways.